sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-config-leadtocash/cp-cf-processvisibility-config-leadtocash.md

 ---

 ## Prerequisites
-Ensure that you setup the Workflow Management service.
+Set up the Workflow Management service.
 For more information, see the [Set Up Workflow Management in Cloud Cockpit](cp-starter-ibpm-employeeonboarding-1-setup) tutorial.

 ## Details
 ### You will learn